linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 05.06.2023 (announcement Gogola)
+- 🚀🎉 We've decided to give Gogola a fresh start with the same functionalities, after its recent poor performance and domain issues.
+Are you excited for the revamped platform?
+Drop your thoughts below! #GogolaRelaunch #TechUpdates 💻

 ### 05.06.2023 (announcement Share)
 - 🎉 Hey all!
 Great news - Share platform is back and LIVE 🚀 Check it out at https://share.linkspreed.com! 💻 Are you excited to explore all the amazing features Share has to offer? #SharePlatform #Onlinetools #CollaborateBetter #LetsShareTogether 🤗